CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 `StreamCompaction::Efficient::compact`

 This is equivalent to the "Work-Efficient Parallel Scan" from the slides and *GPU Gems 3* section 39.2.2.
-You will need to implement the Scatter algorithm presented in the slides and the GPU Gems chapter.
+You will need to implement the scatter algorithm presented in the slides and the GPU Gems chapter.

 In `stream_compaction/common.cu`, implement these for use in `compact`: